GilLevi/gillevi.github.io/_posts/2022-11-14-Random interesting deep learning and vision papers November 22 edition.md

 | ![CapDec results for image captioning](https://github.com/GilLevi/gillevi.github.io/blob/master/_posts/random_papers_nov22/capdec_table1.png) |
 |:--:|
-| <b>Results for image captioning:</b> .
-(A) We use captions from the COCO and Flickr30k to train CapDec and evaluate on the datasets the captions were taken from.
-We report results for fully supervised methods that train on captioned images, and on methods that use no training text (ZeroCap), or just training text and no images (CapDec and MAGIC).
-(B) Similar setting to (A), but in cross-domain setup where training text is taken from one dataset, and evaluation is done on the second dataset.
+| <b>Results for image captioning:</b> . <b>(A)</b> We use captions from the COCO and Flickr30k to train CapDec and evaluate on the datasets the captions were taken from.
+We report results for fully supervised methods that train on captioned images, and on methods that use no training text (ZeroCap), or just training text and no images (CapDec and MAGIC). <b>(B)</b> Similar setting to (A), but in cross-domain setup where training text is taken from one dataset, and evaluation is done on the second dataset.

 The authors also show strong performance on style-guided image captioning, a task where the method requires to generate captions in a certain text style in which labeled image-text data can be limited.
 Those results are summarised below along with several examples: